 Predicting where this common ground may be found is challenging in such a hostile political environment.
 It’s entirely possible that no agreements will emerge.
 But some promising areas include increased infrastructure spending, new limits on drug pricing, a minimum wage hike and paid family leave.
 All are issues where Republicans and Democrats, at least at one time, had some overlapping interests.

 In addition, one risk to the tax status quo involves a potential deal around the federal debt ceiling, which is expected to be addressed in the summer or fall of 2019.
-At his post-election press conference, President Trump signaled a willingness to make some “adjustments” on tax policy in negotiations with Democrats.
+At his Wednesday press conference, President Trump signaled a willingness to make some “adjustments” on tax policy in negotiations with Democrats.
 We’ll have to wait and see what develops there, if anything.

 On the legislative front, House Democrats probably will propose numerous measures that have no chance of passing the Senate.
 We may see proposals for new taxes on the wealthy, a rollback of corporate tax cuts, and perhaps even an attempt to expand the number of seats on the Supreme Court.
 Those measures will likely be dead on arrival, but may prove to be valuable talking points come 2020.